FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

         Q = a hb

     where the coefficient (a) and exponent (b) are required input and h is the flow depth.
 The coefficient (a) and exponent (b) can be used to established critical flow at the outflow grids.

 4. A discretized time-stage relationship can be employed to specify a water surface elevation for at various channel or floodplain locations in the grid system.
    This is a simple method by which to simulate storm surge flooding on the coastal floodplain.
    Floodplain or channel elements can be specified with increasing tides or storm surge water surface elevations.

-5. If coastal flooding (storm surges or tsunamis) is being simulated with a time- stage hydraulic control, assign the time-stage control to the outflow nodes.
+5. If coastal flooding (storm surges or tsunamis) is being simulated with a time-stage hydraulic control, assign the time-stage control to the outflow nodes.
    When the time-stage water surface elevation in OUTFLOW.DAT is higher than the model predicted stage, inflow to the grid system will occur with assigned time-stage elevation to the outflow node.